Moneytis/Money-transfer-API-Standards-v1.0/source/includes/_level2.md

 ### Transaction Creation

-Create a transaction require 2 entries :
+Creating a transaction requires 2 entries :

 1. Create the recipient -- see Create recipient [POST]
 2. Create the transaction itself -- see Create transaction [POST]